 - Use aloe vera.
 This traditional sunburn remedy also has wound-healing effects.
 Use aloe vera extract or gel without added ingredients, such as numbing agents, fragrances, or alcohol, which may irritate the skin.
-Natural aloe vera gel can be purchased here.

 - Cortisone cream.
 An over-the-counter cream that contains cortisone can help with hell's itch.
 Cortisone helps calm inflammation in the skin and may ease the itching temporarily.